MichalPitr/michalpitr.github.io/_posts/2020-12-5-first_post.md

 an undergraduate student.

 ## What?
-There is a dichotomy between being a student.
+There is a dichotomy between being an undergraduate student and trying to learn AI/ML.
+To compensate for the little formal expose to AI/ML concepts I am getting in my degree, I will use this blog to document my learning journey and share interesting concepts.

+### ...Future...
 I may, *very likely*, end up abandoning this blog, but if not, and *you* happen to stumble upon this, then the blog has exceeded its wildest expectations.
 So, be proud and thanks.